 a closer look: UNEMPLOYMENT RATE VS LABOR FORCE PARTICIPATION RATE

 To measure our unemployment rate, the U.S. government conducts monthly surveys of around 60,000 households.
-The interviewer asks several questions related to the respondent's workforce-related activities, including whether the individual (if jobless) has made a specific effort to find a job in the previous four weeks.
+Interviewers ask a series of questions related to the respondent's workforce-related activities, including whether the individual (if jobless) has made a specific effort to find a job in the previous four weeks.
 If the answer is no, the individual is counted as not in the labor force.
 In other words: to be counted among the unemployed one must be actively seeking employment.
 Individuals who have become discouraged and given up their job search are not included in the ranks of the unemployed.

 The Labor Force Participation Rate is defined as the percentage of people* who are employed or actively seeking employment.
 In the United States, the Labor Force Participation Rate is currently around 63%.
 That means around 37% — nearly 100 million Americans — are not in the labor force.
 To be clear, this number includes full-time students, retired persons, people taking care of children or other family members, and people who are physically or mentally unable to work.
 But within this 37% are tens of thousands of Americans with barriers to employment who have given up looking for a job.

-If America is to prosper we can no longer afford to have more than a third of our potential workforce standing on the sidelines.
-We must equip these individuals to overcome their employment barriers and welcome them into the workforce.
+If our economy is to prosper despite our shrinking workforce, we can no longer afford to have more than a third of our potential workforce standing on the sidelines.
+We must equip more people to overcome their employment barriers and join the workforce.
 Our nation will benefit economically from the goods and services these citizens produce, from their taxes and purchasing power, and from the reduced burden on our public assistance programs.
 Employers will benefit from a committed and productive workforce.
 And most importantly, more of our fellow citizens will enjoy the freedom and dignity that comes with financial independence and participation in the American Dream.

 * More specifically, the Labor Force Participation Rate is the percentage of the civilian noninstitutional population that is employed or actively seeking employment.
 The civilian noninstitutional population is defined as people 16 years of age and older residing in the 50 States and the District of Columbia who are not inmates of institutions (penal, mental facilities, homes for the aged), and who are not on active duty in the Armed Forces.